thehackerwithin/illinois/make.md

         rm -rf *.o test
 ~~~

-With these varables we only have to edit one line if we want to change the compile or turn off the warnings by commenting out the line that defines Warnings.
+With these varables we only have to edit one line if we want to change the compiler or turn off the warnings by commenting out the line that defines Warnings.
 Alternately we could add a -g to the variable Warnings if we wanted to debug our code.

 There are magic variables that are important to know about.
 The above file could be rewritten as: